-When registering for school at St. Ignatius of Loyola, either new or reregistering, a fee of \$150.00 per child is to accompany the registration form.
+When registering for school at St. Ignatius of Loyola, either new or reregistering, a fee of \$200.00 per child is to accompany the registration form.

-This \$150.00 fee is divided with \$50.00 going towards registration, and \$100.00 going towards book fees.
+This \$200.00 is made up of a \$50.00 registration fee and \$150.00 in book fees.
 (If there is a reason that the fee cannot accompany the registration form, the school office should be contacted.)
-Registration will not be counted in on class sizes unless the form is accompanied by the \$150.00 payment.
+Registration will not be counted in on class sizes unless the form is accompanied by the \$200.00 payment.